szoz/api-actions/README.md

 # api-actions

-An simple API for testing GitHub actions.
+A simple API for testing GitHub actions.

+## Setup

+## Usage

+Start the app by running main.py file inside virtual environment or create Docker container from Dockerfile.

+All endpoints are described in OpenAPI documentation which is available at `/docs` path.